-- keep children safe by clarifying which behaviours constitute safe practice and which behaviours should be avoided;

-- assist adults working with children to work safely and responsibly and to monitor their own standards and practice; - support managers and SNAPS, as the employer, in setting clear expectations of behaviour and/or codes of practice relevant to the services being provided; - support SNAPS in giving a clear message that unlawful or unsafe behaviour is unacceptable and that, where appropriate, disciplinary or legal action will be taken; - minimise the risk of misplaced or malicious allegations made against adults who work with children: - reduce the incidence of positions of trust being abused or misused.

-As an employer, SNAPS also has a Safeguarding Policy in place, and a Trustee who is our Safeguarding Officer.
+- keep children safe by clarifying which behaviours constitute safe practice and which behaviours should be avoided, - assist adults working with children to work safely and responsibly and to monitor their own standards and practice, - support managers and SNAPS, as the employer, in setting clear expectations of behaviour and/or codes of practice relevant to the services being provided, - support SNAPS in giving a clear message that unlawful or unsafe behaviour is unacceptable and that, where appropriate, disciplinary or legal action will be taken, - minimise the risk of misplaced or malicious allegations made against adults who work with children, - reduce the incidence of positions of trust being abused or misused, - As an employer, SNAPS also has a Safeguarding Policy in place, the Chief Executive is the Safeguarding Lead and a named Trustee is the Safeguarding Officer.

-THE BOARD'S POLICY AND PROCEDURES FOR MANAGING ALLEGATIONS AGAINST STAFF

-UNDERPINNING PRINCIPLES
+The Boards Policy and Procedures for Managing Allegations Against employees

+Underpinning Principles

-- The welfare of the child is paramount; - It is the responsibility of all adults to safeguard and promote the welfare of children.
-This responsibility extends to a duty of care for those adults employed, commissioned or contracted to work with children; - Adults who work with children are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Adults should work and be seen to work, in an open and transparent way; - The same professional standards should always be applied regardless of culture, disability, gender, language, racial origin, religious belief and/or sexual identity; - Adults should continually monitor and review their practice and ensure they follow the guidance contained in this document.
+The welfare of the child is paramount;

+It is the responsibility of all adults to safeguard and promote the welfare of children.
+This responsibility extends to a duty of care for those adults employed, commissioned or contracted to work with children;

-CONTEXT
+Adults who work with children are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions.

+Adults should work and be seen to work, in an open and transparent way;

+All SNAPS' employees and volunteers who work with children will be DBS checked before they start work with SNAPS and every 3 years after that (unless they are signed up to the DBS annual review)

+The same professional standards should always be applied regardless of culture, disability, gender, language, racial origin, religious belief and/or sexual identity;

+Adults should continually monitor and review their practice and ensure they follow the guidance contained in this document.

+Context

-Staff working to provide a service have a crucial role to play in shaping the lives of young people.
+Employees working to provide a service have a crucial role to play in shaping the lives of young people.
 They have a unique opportunity to interact with children and young people in ways that are both affirming and inspiring.
 This guidance has been produced to help adults establish the safest possible learning and working environments which safeguard children and young people and reduce the risk of adults working with them being falsely accused of improper or unprofessional conduct.